aditya2222/py-calculator/README.md

 # py-calculator
 GUI calculator in python.
-Copy the code to your IDE and run it directly.
+Clone this repository and run the code directly from your IDE.